 By Jared L. Skillings, PhD, ABPP, Spectrum Health System, Grand Rapids, MI

-It is an honor to announce that the 2016 recipient of the Outstanding Contributions to Clinical Health Psychology Award is Dr. Lloyd Berg.
+It is an honor to announce that the 2016 recipient of the Excellence in Clinical Health Psychology Award is Dr. Lloyd Berg.
 This award recognizes outstanding commitment to clinical health psychology by a full-time provider of clinical services.
 Over the past 20 years, Dr. Berg has championed clinical health psychology throughout the Austin, Texas medical community, from primary to tertiary care.
 He is not only a top-notch clinical health psychologist, but also a collaborative colleague, and accomplished leader.

 Dr. Berg’s career in clinical health psychology began in 1995 as the first full-time Behavioral Science Director for the Austin Medical Education Programs Family Practice Residency.
 He designed and implemented their behavioral science curriculum and received the Weinberg Award for Excellence in Family Practice Education.
 In 1998 he co-founded Austin’s first health psychology specialty group, Behavioral Health Consultants, PLLC.
 Over the next several years, Dr. Berg and his business partner, Dr. Clif Moore, successfully collaborated with hospital administrators to eliminate physician supervision requirements for psychology privileging in all Austin acute care hospitals.
 Behavioral Health Consultants now employs ten psychologists and provides clinical services to over 5,000 patients annually in 24 Austin area medical facilities, including six acute care hospitals.